meisterlampe99/cmd_scripts_vivado/README.md

 ### Setting up the PATH variable

-Verify that Vivado is availalbe in your shell by calling `vivado -version`.
+Verify that Vivado is available in your shell by calling `vivado -version`.

 Otherwise, include the \bin folder of the Vivado install location to the PATH variable: